fingon/bhugo/README.md

 `CATEGORIES` is a boolean value indicating that Bhguo will treat Bear hashtags as Hugo categories in the front matter.

 `TAGS` is a boolean value indicating that Bhguo will treat Bear hashtags as Hugo tags in the front matter.

+`TAG_LINE` can be used with either 1 (second line), or -1 (last line), or anything else you want where the hashtags are placed in the entries.
+Dynamic finding of tags is not supported.

+`TIME_FORMAT` can be used to customize time format used when dumping entries.

 - - - -